Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

+\textbf{Our goal and challenges.} Our goal in this paper is to advance a recent development in variational inequality problems (VIPs) and apply it to design new randomized block-coordinate (RBC) schemes for solving \eqref{eq:NE} and \eqref{eq:FedNI}.
+Our approach relies on Popov's past-extragradient method \cite{popov1980modification} (also equivalent to the optimistic gradient (OG) method from \cite{mokhtari2020unified} in our context).
+We argue that developing RBC methods for \eqref{eq:NE} and \eqref{eq:FedNI} faces at least three main challenges.

+First, unlike the gradient method in convex or nonconvex optimization, which guarantees to converge under only the Lipschitz continuity of the objective gradient, its counterpart, the forward or fixed-point scheme for \eqref{eq:NE} may not converge when $G$ is monotone and Lipschitz continuous, see, e.g., \cite{pethick2022escaping}.
+This issue prevents us from adopting RBC methods for optimization to \eqref{eq:NE}.

+Second, RBC methods for an optimization or a minimax problem often use its objective function to build a Lyapunov function for convergence analysis, while this object does not exist in \eqref{eq:NE}.
+Hitherto, most convergence analysis of existing methods for \eqref{eq:NE} rely on a squared distance to solution $\norms{x^k - x^{\star}}^2$, a Bregman distance, or a gap or restricted gap function \cite{combettes2015stochastic,kotsalis2022simple,peng2016arock}.
+Nevertheless, it remains unclear if any of these metrics can play a similar role as the objective function in optimization to analyze the convergence of RBC methods for \eqref{eq:NE}.

+Third, it is difficult to apply existing convergence analysis techniques from deterministic algorithms such as extragradient methods \cite{korpelevich1976extragradient} and Halpern's fixed-point iteration \cite{halpern1967fixed} to RBC variants for \eqref{eq:NE} due to the dependence on the operator value $Gx^{k+1}$ (but not on the iterate $x^{k+1}$ alone) of the underlying potential or Lyapunov function, where $x^{k+1}$ is random.
+This dependence prevents us from passing the expectation operator $\E[\cdot]$ between $Gx^{k+1}$ and $x^{k+1}$.
+In this paper, we aim at addressing these challenges by tackling two settings of \eqref{eq:NE} in the high-dimensional regime.

-(a)~First, we propose a new RBC optimistic gradient scheme (called \ref{eq:naRCOG_scheme}) to approximate a solution of \eqref{eq:NE} when $G$ is Lipschitz continuous and satisfies a weak Minty solution condition \cite{diakonikolas2021efficient}.
+\textbf{Our contribution.} Our main contribution in this paper can be summarized as follows. \begin{itemize} \item[(a)] First, we propose a new RBC optimistic gradient scheme (called \ref{eq:naRCOG_scheme}) to approximate a solution of \eqref{eq:NE} when $G$ is Lipschitz continuous and possesses a weak Minty solution (\textit{cf.} Assumption~\ref{as:A1}) as in \cite{diakonikolas2021efficient}.
 Under an appropriate condition on the problem parameters, we establish a $\BigO{1/k}$ best-iterate convergence rate on $\E[\norms{Gx^k}^2]$.